Quickstart

 {% hint style="warning" %}

-**`success_url` and `failure_url` are required on the sandbox.** Sandbox Adyen connections have 3-D Secure enabled by default, and when 3DS is enabled on the connection these two URLs are required on **every** card payment — not only payments that opt into 3DS via `authentication: "automatic"`.
+**`success_url` and `failure_url` are required whenever the connection has 3-D Secure enabled.** Adyen connections ship with 3-D Secure enabled by default — in both test and live mode — and when 3DS is enabled on the connection these two URLs are required on **every** card payment, not only payments that opt into 3DS via `authentication: "automatic"`.
 Both must be valid HTTPS URLs with no fragment (`#…`).
 Omitting them returns `422 invalid_params`.
 The example below includes them so it works on the first try.

 {% endhint %}